react-navigation/react-navigation.github.io/versioned_docs/version-8.x/use-focus-effect.md

 :::warning

-To avoid the running the effect too often, it's important to wrap the callback in `useCallback` before passing it to `useFocusEffect` as shown in the example.
+To avoid running the effect too often, it's important to wrap the callback in `useCallback` before passing it to `useFocusEffect` as shown in the example.

 :::